angular/protractor/docs/debugging.md

   `it('should pass', function() {...}, 5555);`

 Webdriver has a timeout for script execution, which can be set with `driver.manage().timeouts().setScriptTimeout`.
-Protractor sets this to 100 seconds by default, so usually Jasmine will time out first.
+Protractor sets this to 5 seconds by default.

+Protractor attempts to synchronize with your page before performing actions.
+This means waiting for all $timeout or $http requests to resolve, as well as letting the current $digest cycle finish.
+If your page has not synchronized within the script execution timeout, Protractor will fail with the message 'Timed out waiting for Protractor to synchronize with the page'.

 If your website uses $timeout or $http to continuously poll, Protractor will interpret that as your site being busy and will time out on all requests.
 See